 Once you have read this article to the end, you will be nothing short of a tube bending pro.
 Therefore, without any further ado, let us dive into it rightaway:

 What is Tube Bending?

-Tube bending is the metalworking process of bending tubes and pipes into various shapes for different purposes.
+Tube bending is the metalworking process of bending tubes and pipes into various shapes for different metal fabrication purposes.
 Tubes formed out of the tube bending process are not limited to any particular metal, the process works on different materials including most metals and alloys.

 There is no fixed way to bend a tube, there are many different options available to accomplish it.
 Each method comes with its own advantages, disadvantages, and price point.

 What is the purpose of tube bending?

 Tubes have higher structural integrity as compared to other metal shapes.
 However, straight tubes are not usable for many purposes, and they often need to be shaped and bent at different angles.

 Therefore, tube bending is used so the tube can be reshaped as a whole, without cutting the tube itself.
 Using processes like cutting and welding the tube can weaken the integrity of the resulting structure, as compared to using tube bending methods.